Letsmoe/astro-typesafe-api/README.md

 ---
 ```

-Note that this usage doesn't invoke actual network requests, but instead calls the `fetch` handler directly.
+Note that this usage doesn't invoke actual network requests, but instead calls the `fetch` handlers directly.

 ### Type-safety